dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 I couldn't believe my eyes.
 For a moment, I thought Jessica had changed them out for faulty Kiroshis while I was asleep.
 But no, that wouldn't have been like her.
 I blinked again.
 No change.
 There I saw them, clear as day, the open flaps of Jason's chrome skull.
 I saw the electronic brain that, up until now, had been hidden by perfect imitation syn-skin.
+<br><br>
 The son of FutureTech CEO, the boy of my damn dreams, Jason...
 He was an android.
 Shit...
+<br><br>
 I sat there stuck with a dumb expression on my face and Jason stared back with one of his own.
 I couldn't help but wonder now... were those beautiful eyes of his - the same that had pierced my soul - were they merely a mimicry controlled by some emo-algorithm?
 Had there never been anything real behind them all those times? ...
 Not once?
+<br><br>
 "Alex!...I-it's not what you think!" he pleaded with a strangely authentic note of panic in his voice.
 And I wanted to believe him.
 I really did.
+<br><br>
 "Hmph...
 Well, clearly it hasn't been," I replied in equal parts anxious and bitter.
 "Me and my rotten luck...
 The first and last guy I fall for and he turns out to be a goddamn motherboard on legs!"
+<br><br>
 "No, that's not--," Jason suddenly broke off and smiled awkwardly.
 "Wait, did you... did you say 'fall for?'"
+<br><br>
 My cardio implant began to beat more and more quickly.
 My face flushed.
 Had I been wrong?
 Could this body of bolts, wires, and plastic contain whatever is left of the real Jason Cadalez?
 If his father was able to design a synthetic heart for me, maybe he could do the same for his son's brain.
 The question is... why?
 </div>

 ## SAYONARA STATION, BY LUKE STEELMAN
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 Wait a second, before we start - have you wondered how this book ended up in your hands?
 Where it came from, who delivered it?
+<br><br>
 Of course you haven't - nobody ever wonders about things like that.
 It's a shame, because the answer's quite interesting.
 I'd go as far as to say it's fucking fascinating.
+<br><br>
 Not so long ago, most shipments were made via sea on freighters.
 Cheap, quick and (relatively) safe.
 But during the Fourth Corporate War, some genius in Arasaka had an idea - to release automated, self-replicating mines controlled by an AI into the ocean.
 What could possibly go wrong?
 A lot, it turns out.
+<br><br>
 The AI had a single objective: "Destroy enemy vessels."
 Simple, right?
-NUSA/  Militech ships would get blown out of the water, while the Arasaka/Free State   ships would sail by untouched.
+NUSA/Militech ships would get blown out of the water, while the Arasaka/Free State ships would sail by untouched.
 Except for the AI's iron-clad logic - since there was a non-zero probability that a vessel waving a friendly flag might also have enemies on board, in the interest of optimization it would also be sunk.
 Of course, when the leadheads back at Arasaka HQ realized what they'd done, they rushed to update the software - only for the AI to reject it as a virus.
 And thus, because of a handful of individuals' complete lack of imagination and foresight, the history of maritime travel came to an end.
+<br><br>
 So let's come back to the question - how did you end up with this book?
 Unless you live in Chicago, where it was published, then surely not via the Net - since that was destroyed by Bartmoss.
 Maybe it was shipped by plane?
 But air freight is incredibly expensive, so most likely not.
 By car then?
 We can't rule it out.
 But if I had to bet on it, I'd say it came to your city via train.
+<br><br>
 Imagine that trains (that's right, the ones that go choo! choo!) have survived into the present-day?
 Just last year, 15,526 miles of new train tracks were put into use, including the underground tunnel connecting Tokyo with Shanghai.
 At top-speed, an armored train can complete the distance between the two cities in under five hours!
 Now that's something I had to experience for myself.
 Two days later I was in Tokyo, standing on the platform of Sayonara Station...
 </div>

 ## IN THE SHADE OF AN APPLE TREE, BY VIRGINIA GRANCHESTER
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 My first memory isn't an image or a sound, but a smell.
 The smell of rotting apples - intense and dizzyingly sweet.
 I must've been around four.
 We were spending the summer at my grandparents' house.
 They had a small orchard with this old, huge apple tree by the fence.
 That year it grew so many apples that nobody even bothered to pick them.
 We just watched them fall to the ground, where they lay rotting.
+<br><br>
 It's hard to imagine now - a world where things used to grow out of the ground without our help, without bioengineering.
 Where an apple was something normal - a fruit whose shape and taste every child knew by instinct.
 Where a normal person, like my granddad, could have more than he needed.
+<br><br>
 Sometimes I think back to that orchard and that sweet, drowsy smell.
 But all I taste is bitterness.
 </div>

 # Notes